MidActionJax/midas/docs/roadmap/roadmap_mvp.md

 ---

-## 🟡 Sprint 10: Institutional Fingerprinting (The Virtual Squawk Box)
+## 🟢 Sprint 10: Institutional Fingerprinting (The Virtual Squawk Box)
 **Goal**: Transform Midas from a signal follower into a "Tape Reader" that identifies institutional footprints.
-- [ ] **The Rhythmic Tape Scanner**: Build a dedicated Python script to detect repetitive "shredder" footprints (e.g., 10, 50, or 100 contracts hitting the tape at fixed rhythmic intervals).
+- [x] **The Rhythmic Tape Scanner**: Build a dedicated Python script to detect repetitive "shredder" footprints (e.g., 10, 50, or 100 contracts hitting the tape at fixed rhythmic intervals).
-- [ ] **Whale Fingerprinting & Labeling**: Implement a labeling system to tag specific rhythmic patterns (e.g., "Whale_Alpha" or "Whale_Beta") for the ML to track and monitor dominance factors.
+- [x] **Whale Fingerprinting & Labeling**: Implement a labeling system to tag specific rhythmic patterns (e.g., "Whale_Alpha" or "Whale_Beta") for the ML to track and monitor dominance factors.
-- [ ] **The 5th Key (Institutional Sync)**: Integrate these whale detection flags as a high-weight predictive feature for the Truth Engine.
+- [x] **The 5th Key (Institutional Sync)**: Integrate these whale detection flags as a high-weight predictive feature for the Truth Engine.
-- [ ] **Audio Squawk Notifications**: Add a notification layer that "shouts" or triggers a dashboard alert when a recognized institutional pattern enters the arena.
+- [x] **Audio Squawk Notifications**: Add a notification layer that "shouts" or triggers a dashboard alert when a recognized institutional pattern enters the arena.

-## ⚪ Sprint 11: Multi-Strategy "Squad" Integration
+## 🟡 Sprint 11: Multi-Strategy "Squad" Integration
 **Goal**: Evolve beyond a "one-trick pony" focused only on Icebergs by integrating adaptive regime logic.
 - [ ] **Market Regime Detection**: Add a "Choppiness Index" to detect if the market is ranging or trending based on ATR and price action.
 - [ ] **Mean Reversion & Breakout Modules**: Build and integrate independent scripts for different strategies to run alongside the Iceberg engine.